Xion345/xion345.github.io/_drafts/reliable-laptop-benchmarks-solution.md

 ones — change the frequency of each of their cores based on their current temperature so that they don't exceed their TDP (Thermal Design Power), the maximum amount of heat they are allowed to dissipate.
-Although this issue affects all processors, this issue is more salient of laptops for two reasons.
+Although this issue affects all processors, this issue is more salient on laptops for two reasons.
 Laptop cooling systems don't dissipate heat as effectively as those of workstations or servers, and laptop processors have lower TDPs that workstation or server ones.
 In other words, your laptop is not designed to run at full speed for long periods — only to offer